 The decorated ceiling in the church

 We went back to the market to wait for the bus to the Park-and-Ride and treated ourselves to an ice-cream from ye olde Tudor ice-cream shoppe.
-Again, our formative food years caught up with us as we spurned the pistachio and the salted caramel, Michael choosing his usual mint and chocolate chip, me going for my all-time favourite rum and raisin.
+Again, our formative food years caught up with us as we spurned the pistachio and the salted caramel, Mr B choosing his usual mint and chocolate chip, me going for my all-time favourite rum and raisin.
 Though if there’d been a raspberry ripple on offer, who knows what might have happened?